IsDevOps/EKS-Graviton-Karpenter-demo/README.md

 # Deploy from GitHub Actions workflow (recommended)

 1. Fork the repository
-2. Clone your forked repository
+2. Clone or forked repository
 3. Create the following secrets in your GitHub repository:
    - `AWS_ACCESS_KEY_ID`
    - `AWS_SECRET_ACCESS_KEY`
-4. Edit the Terraform files as needed if needed
+4. Edit the Terraform files with existing infrastructure credentials.
 5. run `terraform fmt`
 6. run `terraform validate`
 5. Commit and push your changes to the main branch